brettinternet/brettinternet.github.io/content/blog/managing-notes-with-markdown-and-git/index.md

 Later, I thought that maybe Apple Notes would be just enough for me, but I eventually found that it wasn't better for anything other than lists or using the touch draw feature.

 Now as a developer, I use markdown in my IDE.
-This process for note-taking certainly isn't novel–you'll even find books on Github written with markdown.
+This process for note-taking certainly isn't novel – you'll even find books on GitHub written with markdown.
 Markdown offers the most formatting versatility, especially to display code excerpts with syntax highlighting and quickly reference links, create lists, and break notes out by sections.
-This is especially true since Github's flavoring and small enhancements have made markdown previewing so accessible.
+This is especially true since GitHub's flavoring and small enhancements have made markdown previewing so accessible.
 Even this blog is made using markdown.

 ### Markdown